My Golden Pothos strives so hard, to

 Maybe in another room

-Beneath another sunny window
+Beneath another warm, bright window

 Where the process will begin again